ericstrobl/PCp/README.md

 The associated manuscript is currently under submission.

 # The Files
-There are basically three functions:
+There are basically three main functions:

 1. orig_PC_with_pval -- original PC but with p-value computations added,
 2. PC_with_pval -- a conservative algorithm that takes extra measures in order to ensure that the p-value bounds are correct with finite sample sizes; best for publication quality results,